 The severity can vary from time to time.
 It may come and go and can be made worse by triggers such as anxiety, emotion, spicy foods or heat.
 Excessive sweating on the forehead, face, scalp and neck soon after eating is called gustatory sweating.

 Anxiety about the sweating itself may make it worse.
 Excessive sweating tends to be a long-term condition but symptoms sometimes improve over time.

 If you have the typical symptoms of primary focal hyperhidrosis, you usually do not need any tests.
 Your doctor may suggest one or more treatments (see below) if normal antiperspirants do not work well.

 Secondary focal hyperhidrosis

-This is uncommon.
-It means that the excessive sweating occurs in one particular part of your body because of a known or likely cause.
+This is less common, accounting for only around 7% of total cases of hyperhidrosis.
+It means that the excessive sweating occurs in one particular part of the body because of a known or likely cause.
 For example, a spinal disease or injury may cause sweating in one leg.
-Your doctor may suggest some tests to look for an underlying cause.
+Your doctor may suggest some tests to look for an underlying cause of secondary hyperhidrosis.

 This means that you sweat more than normal all over your body.
 This is less common than primary focal hyperhidrosis.
 However, it is usually caused by an underlying medical condition.
 A whole range of conditions can cause a generalised increased sweating.
 For example: